gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_info.rst

 | 4 LEDs,
 | all powered by 3 AAA batteries.

-| The microbit faces backwards.
+| The microbit faces backwards when placed on the bot.
 | The attached microbit requires its own power via USB or battery pack.

 .. image:: images/MiniBit.jpg